 From 1st January 2022, products like apparel, footwear and textiles will attract 12% GST up from 5% earlier.
 Cotton products are an exception to this.

-The transport cab or auto services like Ola/Uber which are provided through apps will attract 5% of GST.
-However, the transport services provided by the auto-rickshaw drivers offline will be exempted from this change.
+The apps like Ola/Uber providing transport cab or auto services will attract 5% of GST.
+However, the change will exempt the transport services of the auto-rickshaw drivers offline.

 Apps like Swiggy or Zomato will be liable to collect and deposit GST on the restaurants they provide services to from 1st January 2022.
 It will be mandatory for the restaurants to provide invoices to these food aggregators.
 However, it’s been taken care of that this won’t affect customers at any end.